Art and Artifacts

-This desk was used by Thomas Hart Benton of Missouri, who also served 30 years in the Senate.
-He sat in this single-drawer version of the Constantine desk, in the front row, when he served in the House during the 33rd Congress (1853–1855).
-It has a bowed hexagonal shape to allow for the curved seating rows in the old Hall.
-All the Member desks had unusual shapes like this example, and some had two or three drawers.
-Benton’s desk was sold in the 1858 auction for $6.25.
-It was acquired by the American Antiquarian Society in 1886, who gave the desk as a gift to the Capitol in 1981.
+The desk in the House Collection was used by one-term Representative Thomas Hart Benton of Missouri.
+Benton went on to serve 30 years in the Senate.
+He sat in this single-drawer version of the Constantine desk, in the front row, during the 33rd Congress (1853–1855).
+It has a bowed hexagonal shape to allow for the curved rows of seating in the Old Hall.
+All of the Members’ desks had unusual shapes like this example, but others had two or three drawers.
+Benton’s desk was sold in an 1858 auction—along with all the other outdated Capitol furniture—for $6.25.
+It was acquired by the American Antiquarian Society in 1886, who returned the desk to the Capitol as a gift in 1981.

-In addition to being made of fine mahogany without superfluous ornament, the chairs for the Hall were to be straight-backed, with splay feet in back, turned legs in front, on brass castors, with “the bottoms and backs of the chairs…stuffed with hair and covered with the best hair cloth.”
-This chair, which was given as a gift to the U.S. House Collection in 2004, has been conserved to maintain the original intended appearance of the Member chairs.
+The matching chair has a similar no-nonsense design.
+In addition to being made of fine mahogany without “superfluous ornament,” the original order for the chairs specified that they were to be straight-backed, with splay feet in back, turned legs in front, on brass castors, with “the bottoms and backs of the chairs . . . stuffed with hair and covered with the best hair cloth.”
+Horse hair stuffing and upholstery were the material of choice by the 18th century.
+Both durable and shiny, the upholstery looked attractive and stood up to hard use.